-Autumn Peltier is a 14 year old Anishinaabe girl from Wikwemikong First Nation.
+Autumn Peltier (b.
+2004) is an Anishinaabe girl from Wikwemikong First Nation.
 Autumn Peltier has become an internationally known advocate for water protection.
 She addressed world leaders at the United Nations in 2018.

 "I speak for the water because water is alive, and she does have a spirit, and she hurts every day because of what people are doing today in the world."

 Jacinda Ardern (born 26 July 1980) is a New Zealand politician serving as the 40th and current Prime Minister of New Zealand since 26 October 2017.